sisidjidji/Code-201-Reading-Notes/README2.md

 # Answer:

 TRUE OR FALSE
 1. We can use < sub> tag to Superscript text.
-FALSE it is Subscript text
+FALSE it is used to  Subscript text

-2. javascript is not a script language .
-FALSE
+2. javascript is not a script language / TRUE

-3. The Loop do/while Run at least ones .
-TRUE
+3. The Loop do/while Run at least ones /TRUE